yannickscharf/real-time-analytics/README.md

 In order to add a new datasource open the sidebar menu in Grafana.
 Select Connections and click on Datasources.
-Add a new datasource and select PostgreSQL in the List.
+Add a new datasource and select PostgreSQL in the list.
 Enter the following credentials:

 ```sh